Jenkins is unresponsive and/or the instance shows a growing number of

 Upgrade SSH Agents plugin to version 1.24 or later

-Many improvements are made to the SSH Slaves plugin so it is important to keep ip up to date.
+Many improvements are made to the SSH Build Agents plugin so it is important to keep ip up to date.
 In particular, version 1.24 contains fixes that prevent the thread spikes caused by SSH connections.

 Configure SSH Agents with a launch timeout